Is Salt An Acid Or A Base

 Before we can determine whether salt is an acid or a base, we must first define what these terms mean.
 Several theories define acids and bases, but the most common are the Arrhenius, Bronsted-Lowry, and Lewis definitions.

 • Arrhenius Definition: Svante Arrhenius, a Swedish scientist, defined acids as substances that produce hydrogen ions (H+) when dissolved in water, and bases as substances that produce hydroxide ions (OH-) when dissolved in water.
-For example, hydrochloric acid (HCl) is an Arrhenius acid because it dissociates into H+ and Cl- ions in water.
+To give you an idea, hydrochloric acid (HCl) is an Arrhenius acid because it dissociates into H+ and Cl- ions in water.
 Similarly, sodium hydroxide (NaOH) is an Arrhenius base because it dissociates into Na+ and OH- ions in water.

 • Bronsted-Lowry Definition: This definition, proposed by Johannes Bronsted and Thomas Lowry, expands on the Arrhenius concept.
 A Bronsted-Lowry acid is a substance that donates a proton (H+), while a Bronsted-Lowry base is a substance that accepts a proton.
 This definition is broader than the Arrhenius definition because it includes substances that don't necessarily produce H+ or OH- ions in water.
-For instance, ammonia (NH3) is a Bronsted-Lowry base because it can accept a proton to form ammonium (NH4+).
+To give you an idea, ammonia (NH3) is a Bronsted-Lowry base because it can accept a proton to form ammonium (NH4+).

 • Lewis Definition: Gilbert N. Lewis provided the most encompassing definition.
 A Lewis acid is a substance that can accept an electron pair, while a Lewis base is a substance that can donate an electron pair.
 This definition includes substances that do not even contain hydrogen atoms.
 Boron trifluoride (BF3), for example, is a Lewis acid because it can accept an electron pair from ammonia (NH3), which acts as a Lewis base.